Alabama police officer killed, another wounded in shooting

 BIRMINGHAM, Ala.
-(AP) — One Birmingham police sergeant was killed and another officer critically wounded early Sunday morning in a shooting as they questioned two people suspected of trying to break into cars in Alabama’s largest city.
+(AP) — One Birmingham police officer was killed and another critically wounded in a shooting early Sunday as the officers questioned two people suspected of trying to break into cars in Alabama’s largest city, authorities said.

-Two suspects are in custody, one of whom was shot and is receiving medical treatment, officials said.
+Two suspects are in custody, one of whom was shot and is receiving medical treatment, according to police.

 Police identified the officer who was fatally shot as Sgt.
-Wytasha Carter, 44, who had been with the department since 2011.
-They haven’t released the names of the wounded officer or the suspects.
+Wytasha Carter, 44, a member of the department since 2011.
+The names of the wounded officer and the suspects were not immediately released.

-Birmingham Police Chief Patrick Smith said the officers approached the two suspects just before 2 a.m. outside a nightclub in downtown Birmingham, after a plainclothes officer spotted one checking door handles on cars parked outside the venue.
+Birmingham Police Chief Patrick Smith said the officers had approached the two suspects just before 2 a.m. outside a downtown Birmingham nightclub, after a plainclothes officer spotted one of them checking door handles on cars parked outside the venue.
 Smith said one suspect opened fire after being confronted by the officers.

 Most Read Nation & World Stories